afeefaahmad/Sales-Insight/README.md

 **Expected Outcome:**
 The Power BI dashboard will provide clear, actionable insights, enabling the business to increase its revenue by at least 7% in the next quarter through informed decisions on sales strategy, inventory management, and promotional activities.

-Dashboard build on PowerBi looks like this:
+Dashboard build on PowerBI looks like this:

 ![nw2](https://github.com/user-attachments/assets/f7e9ec7b-b458-4f78-aeb0-1585abccbcd7)